-All the utility software available from this page is Windows compliant.
-They are provided only for the convenience of the users.
+All the utility software available on the CD-ROM is Windows compliant.
+It is provided only for the convenience of customers.
 The following software is furnished under license and may only be used or copied in accordance with the terms of the license.

-Note: This software is subject to change at anytime without prior notice.
+Note: The software in these folders is subject to change at anytime without prior notice.
 Please refer to the support CD for available software.